How well do you know the people who follow you?

 If you haven’t been offering interactive content to your audience, you may want to rethink your marketing strategy.
 Interactive content gains two times more engagement than static content, so it’s important to lead with content that inspires your audience to take action.

 When you create and publish a quiz, your audience has to interact with it to reach their end result.
 This piques their curiosity and interest as they move through the rest of the quiz.
-Not only is this experience more fun, but it is also far more memorable than the one-time action of downloading a free resource and letting it sit untouched in a Downloads folder.
+Not only is this experience more fun, but it is also far more memorable.
+There’s no lasting impact from the one-time action of downloading a free resource and letting it sit untouched in a Downloads folder.

 Quizzes personalize content